asciamanna/asciamanna.github.io/_drafts/delivery-feedback-and-iteration.md

 Teams cannot iterate without feedback.
 As a cornerstone of agile software development I would contend that if you aren't iterating based on customer feedback, you are aren't getting the benefits of your "agile implementation."
 Acknowledging that building great software requires experimentation necessitates iteration.
 However, if all work is batched into large deliverables the ability to iterate is lost.

-#### The "MVP"

-The abuse of the term *Minimum Viable Product* (MVP) is a topic for its own post.
-However, I want to point out that I often see the term "MVP", used improperly, to make excuses for big batch projects and infrequent deliveries.

 ### Engineering Practices

-* Even when organizations embrace all of these activities but don't invest in the technical practices that enable them they struggle to find success.
+Even when organizations embrace all of these activities but don't invest in the technical practices that enable them they struggle to find success.
 The XP technical practices, including refactoring, Evolutionary / Emergent Design, TDD, pair programming, collective code ownership, and Continuous Integration equip teams to incrementally deliver.
 These practices take time to learn and they are very different than how developers are used to working.
 Adopting Scrum without any focus on technical team practices (which appears to be the norm) only sets teams up for failure.

 > Without technical learning, Agile often harms both the enterprise and the developer...weak technical practices is building upon sand
 > &mdash; Ron Jeffries, [Business Agile: Built Upon Sand](http://ronjeffries.com/articles/017-08ff/sand/)